X Factor (Romanian TV series) season 2

 X Factor is a Romanian television music competition that aims to find a new music talent to become a star.
-The second season will begin airing in the fall of 2012 on Antena 1.
-The winner will receive a prize of €200,000.
+The second season aired in fall 2012 on Antena 1.
+The winner received a prize of €200,000.

 The hosts are the same as in the first season: Răzvan Simion and Dani Oțil, who are also known for hosting a well known morning show on Antena 1.
 The X Factor producers decided to change the entire group of judges.
 The first mentor announced for the season was Dan Bittman On 16 June, Antena 1 announced the other two members of the jury: singer Delia Matache, and Cheloo, member of the hip-hop band Paraziții.

 The registration started for the second season in May 2012.
 Antena 1 made changes on the list for the audition cities: Constanța was dropped, Sibiu and Craiova were added.